 - Where there is a risk of harm to the student.

 In these cases, in addition to informing Registry please contact the ASC.
-When the change has been approved, please contact email@example.com in the School to ensure that your CS account is also updated.
+When the change has been approved, please contact the School’s Systems Group (email@example.com) to ensure that your CS account is also updated.